 Disqualified Persons Include

 - The IRA holder and his or her spouse

 - The IRA holder’s lineal descendants (children, grandchildren, etc.) and their spouses

 - The IRA holder’s lineal ascendants (parents, grandparents, etc.)

 - Investment advisors, managers, and fiduciaries, or anyone providing services to the IRA

 - Any corporation, partnership, trust, or estate in which disqualified persons have a 50 percent or greater interest

 The IRS has severe consequences for the owner of the plan and persons who participate in IRA prohibited transactions.
 The IRA owner is subject to potential income taxes, a 10 percent early withdrawal penalty, as well as potential fines and penalties for not reporting the distribution.
 The IRS is permitted to seize the entire value of your IRA to satisfy any taxes and penalties.

-To understand how these rules effect your transactions, please consult your tax or financial professional.
+To understand how these rules effect your transactions, contact Advanta IRA and/or consult your tax or financial professional.